barteqcz/albi/docs/locale-settings-help.md

 ```
 sed -i '/en_US.UTF-8/s/^#//g' /etc/locale.gen
 ```
-In this case, you have to specify appropiate locale setting.
+You have to specify appropiate locale setting.
 Again, it's recommended to use UTF-8 encoding.
 List of available entries is available in `locale.gen` file, and here is what it looks like:

 ### List of available locales